maromart/SDWAN/Localized_Policies/README.md

 This script generates an interactive treemap diagram with D3.js in HTML/JS to visualize the relationships.

-Also, the script generates a spreadsheet that contains the same information (static).
+Also, the script generates an spreadsheet that contains the same information (static).

 Note: The python script collects:
 -  Localized Policies information if they were created through vManager wizard